How is income protection taxed in Australia?

 How do I claim a deduction?

 Income protection premiums can be claimed just like any other work deduction on your income tax return.
-You can only claim a deduction for premiums paid in the financial year relevant to your tax return, and your accountant will be able to help you with this if you’re unsure of the process it may be worth consulting an accountant or tax advisor.
+You can only claim a deduction for premiums paid in the financial year relevant to your tax return.
+If you’re unsure of the process it may be worth consulting an accountant or tax advisor.

 Case Study: Kate Claims a Deduction

 However, Kate also has income protection insurance cover in place outside of superannuation, for which she is paying $1,000 in premiums per year.
-This means her premiums can be claimed as a tax deduction, and a marginal tax rate of 37% means she can claim a deduction of $370.
+This means her premiums can be claimed as a tax deduction.

 How are income protection benefits taxed?